fenriques/AstroDom/README.md

 # Astrodom2

 AstroDom is a culling tool for deep sky imaging sessions and an archive for cataloging images.
+In a standard imaging workflow, Astrodom helps finding the best frames for image processing and stores the information about a target that can be retrieved at any time.

 ![Astrodom Workflow](astrodomWF.png)